** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 Here is the list of all Field Properties that CAN be changed using Conditional Formatting.
 In the list of available field properties below, for each property there is an output type and possible values in parentheses:

-Field property Hidden should be used only for a field that is not inside a repeatable row or repeatable column.
+* Field property Hidden will apply the change for the whole field.
+If the field is in a repeatable row/column table all rows will be changed.
+It cannot change the state of individual rows.
 Other properties can be used if the field is inside a repeatable row/column.
 If you need to target a specific row inside a table, use the Current Row system data in the form:

 FieldIdentifier[CurrentRow].FieldProperty = PropertyValue;